georgiee/origami/LOG.md

+## 170529
+Ok I'm getting nowhere with my debugging.
+I tested some basic reflections within the state of the crane/bird base.
+Step 7.
+Reflecting one of the bird base legs.
+It's polygon index 23 in the saved file.
+It's working then I play it with the playbook but when I do the same manually (select polygon 23, reflect in the same direction) it is just flipping the whole origami.
+Which shouldn't happen when I flip only a specific polygon.
+So now I want to go further back.
+Let's build the bird base myself without relying on the given playbook.
+Steps 1-4 are easy.
+Step 5 isn't going to work.
+I'm missing some tool.
+My points only snap to half and thirds, but to get that side folded and aligned to the center I need some other ratio.
+I'm now thinking that `Angle bisector`, `Through 3` and `Neusis Mode` are not only for fun in the java application.
+I read the manual.
+And I have the strong feeling I'm missing the angle bisector.
+So back to the roots:

++ First of all it's annoying not to see what I'm doing, I need a preview in the creasing view what I'm going to crease/fold.
++ Second I need that bisector function.

+Let's do that.
+I'm happy to have a clear task again because that blind debugging why seomthing is not working was really demotivating.

 ## 170525
 Got that resizing working, tried out again RxJS to do so.
 Works pretty well.
 Throttled and providing initial value by using a BehaviorSubject.
 I also added some validations to the ruler as it might be possible that there are empty endpoints when the raycast failed or the mouse simply didn't move.